superfaceai/one-sdk-js/SECURITY.md

 ## Logging

 Another aspect to consider is logging.
-If enabled, logging may leak user secrets, so an appropriate logging level should be selected to only expose as much information as is secure in given context.
+Logging is **disabled** by default.
+When enabled, logging may leak user secrets, so an appropriate logging level should be selected to only expose as much information as is secure in given context.

-To disable logging of secrets logging set the `DEBUG` variable to a pattern to match requested logging namespaces and append the string `,-*:sensitive` to it (e.g. `DEBUG=*,-*:sensitive`).
+To disable logging of secrets set the `DEBUG` variable to a pattern to match requested logging namespaces (as normal) and append the string `,-*:sensitive` to it (e.g. `DEBUG=*,-*:sensitive` to log everything but sensitive namespaces).
+More information about how logging works can be found in the description of the [debug package](https://www.npmjs.com/package/debug).